Skip to main content

 Yes, alcohol lowers testosterone, mostly by raising aromatase activity (which converts testosterone to estrogen) and disrupting sleep.
 Light, occasional drinking has minimal effect.
 Several drinks a night for years can drop testosterone meaningfully.

-Yes, losing weight can raise testosterone, especially when you lose visceral fat (the belly fat around organs).
+Yes, losing weight can raise testosterone, particularly when you lose visceral fat (the belly fat around organs).
 Visceral fat produces aromatase, which converts testosterone to estrogen.
 Strength training plus protein-forward eating preserves muscle while you lose fat.

 The best diet for testosterone is high in protein (about 1 gram per pound of lean body mass), high in fiber, with quality fats and minimal ultra-processed food.
 Mediterranean and high-protein omnivore patterns both work.
 Extreme low-fat diets can lower testosterone.